 Now make a rookie mistake at a deserted free camp and no one else is the wiser but do it at a crowded caravan park and suddenly you’re the centre of attention.
 Like a flock of seagulls stalking a kid with a bag of hot chips, all the happy hour experts will descend offering you all sorts of advice and opinions.
 Wouldn’t it be great if you could head off on that first trip with some of this basic knowledge in hand?

 Of course, it would be great, but if you go asking these rookie questions on many of the caravanning Facebook groups, let’s just say you’re not likely to get a warm and fuzzy reception from the majority of responders.
 So we’re going to give you the very basics in the ultimate caravan park survival guide.

-Before you even leave your driveway, there’s a few items that you will need to set your van up and get operating at the caravan park.
+Before you even leave your driveway, there are a few items that you will need to set your van up and get operating at the caravan park.

 1. 15 Amp Caravan Extension Cord.
 Head down to the local hardware store and pick up at least one of these cords, preferably around 10m to 15m in length.
 You will need this to connect your van to the 240-volt mains outlet at your site.
 It’s a good idea to purchase two cords because there will be times when the power outlet is more than 15 metres away and you don’t want to be caught short.